tschf/oracle-ci-guide/README.md

 (but I'm sure you can figure out another way if this doesn't suit)

 When you compile source code in SQL*Plus, it doesn't return an exit code.
-One work around for this is to build a validation package that will raise an error if any of the packages you compile of a `status` of `INVALID`.
+One work around for this is to build a validation script that will raise an error if any of the packages you compile of a `status` of `INVALID`.

 So, first you can add a check SQL script, similar to: